MorganLeblanc/ClientServerExample/README.md

 The client checks if this possible prime factor is a valid prime factor before returning its results to the server.

 The server distributes prime factors in this way using a round robin system, and it ends when no clients are connected, or when n prime factors are found in a row.
+Clients are handled using seperate threads.

 How to compile programs: